spacelift-io/terraform-provider-spacelift/README.md

 In addition to all arguments above, the following attributes are exported:

 - `id` - The immutable ID of the attachment;

+#### Importing

+Spacelift context attachment can be imported using a combination of two slugs one for the context (see the GraphQL API or the context URL in the web GUI) and one for the stack or module (see the GraphQL API or the stack/module URL in the web GUI).
+The exact format is `$contextId/$stackOrModuleId`.

 [^ Back to all resources](#resources)